Gallium nitride: Molecular beam epitaxy

-Commercially, GaN crystals can be grown using molecular beam epitaxy or metalorganic vapour phase epitaxy.
+Commercially, GaN crystals can be grown using molecular beam epitaxy or MBE.
+MBE growth of GaN can be divided into two categories, including ammonia-MBE (NH3-MBE) and plasma assisted MBE (PA-MBE).
+In NH3-MBE, NH3 is used as the nitrogen source, while a nitrogen RF plasma is used in PA-MBE.
 This process can be further modified to reduce dislocation densities.
 First, an ion beam is applied to the growth surface in order to create nanoscale roughness.
 Then, the surface is polished.
 This process takes place in a vacuum.
 Polishing methods typically employ a liquid electrolyte and UV irradiation to enable mechanical removal of a thin oxide layer from the wafer.
-More recent methods have been developed which utilize solid-state polymer electrolytes which are solvent-free and require no radiation before polishing.
+More recent methods have been developed that utilize solid-state polymer electrolytes that are solvent-free and require no radiation before polishing.

 Safety

 GaN dust is an irritant to skin, eyes and lungs.
 The environment, health and safety aspects of gallium nitride sources (such as trimethylgallium and ammonia) and industrial hygiene monitoring studies of MOVPE sources have been reported in a 2004 review.

 Bulk GaN is non-toxic and biocompatible.
 Therefore, it may be used in the electrodes and electronics of implants in living organisms.